RashmiImasha/Failing-servers-detecting-system-on-a-network/README.md

 # Failing Servers Detection System Using Anomaly Detection 🚨

 This project implements an anomaly detection system to identify failing servers in a network by analyzing throughput and latency metrics.
-It uses a Gaussian-based statistical model to detect anomalies that indicate server failures.
+It uses a Gaussian-based statistical model(anomaly detection model) to detect anomalies that indicate server failures.

 ---